pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 ```

 Pimcore uses by default an improved version of the Symfony PHP templating engine (`PhpEngine`) and therefore plain php as template language.
 So you have the full power of
 Symfony templates with all Symfony functionalities available.
-In addition to that, there are some Pimcore additions like so called *editables*,
+In addition to that, there are some Pimcore specific additions like so called *editables*,
 which add editable parts (placeholders) to the layout and some custom templating helpers.

 We've improved the default [Symfony PHP engine](http://symfony.com/doc/current/templating/PHP.html), by adding the `$this` context, which is basically the same as using
 the `$view` variable or local variables when using the default Symfony syntax.
 However the default syntax is still available and ready to use.

 For details concerning editables (like `$this->input`, `$this->block`, ...) see [Editables](../03_Documents/01_Editables/README.md).

 ### Add a Layout
 We can use Symfony`s [template inheritance and layout](http://symfony.com/doc/current/templating.html#template-inheritance-and-layouts) functionality